-A guide to what to watch while your stuck at home during the pandemic.
-Here are a few you East German films with English subtitles that are well worth seeing.
+New to East German films?
+Here are a few from DEFA with English subtitles that are well worth seeing.
+All of these films are currently available on the Kanopy streaming service.
 I’m often asked for recommendations on East German movies that people should watch.
 There’s no one answer to this.
-I once showed my personal favorite… Continue reading What Should I Watch?
+I once showed my personal … Continue reading What Should I Watch?

 In 1975, director/screenwriter Jim Sharman, along with co-author Richard O'Brien, had a huge hit with The Rocky Horror Picture Show.
 In 1981, they decided to try again with Shock Treatment.
 It had the same writers, same director, and some of the same cast, but it failed miserably.
-It was like trying to catch lightning in … Continue reading No Cheating, Darling!
+It was like trying to catch lightning in … Continue reading Don’t Cheat, Darling!

 There is no other film quite like The Flying Dutchman (Der Fliegende Holländer).
 Part opera, part experimental sound collage, and part avant-garde cinema, it is a surrealistic take on Wagner’s opera that pushed the boundaries of filmmaking at the time.
 Although there were silent films that used Wagner’s operas and music, and a 1947 Italian film … Continue reading The Flying Dutchman

 On the Sunny Side (Auf der Sonnenseite) is an entertaining little film about a man named Martin Hoff, who goes from working in a steel foundry to taking drama classes, only to be kicked out because of his behavior.
 It stars Manfred Krug, who, like Hoff, was working as a steelworker when he started taking … Continue reading On the Sunny Side